 - The pet should be at least eight (8) weeks old and fully weaned.

 - The animal must be harmless, inoffensive, odorless, and require no attention during the flight.

-- In the event the animal becomes offensive or causes a disturbance during transit; it will be removed.
+- If the animal becomes offensive or causes a disturbance prior to leaving the gate; it will be removed.

 - The pet cannot be ill, violent, or in physical distress.

 - Advance notice is recommended but not required.

 - You may choose to sit anywhere you wish with the exception of the first row and emergency exit rows.

 - The combined weight of the pet and carrier may not exceed 40 pounds (18.14 kg).

 The container must be inspected and approved by Spirit and able to fit underneath the seat in front of the guest traveling with the animal.
 (Maximum container size is 18″x14″x9″ (45.72cm x 35.56 cm x 22.86cm)) in over all dimensions (L x W x H).
 The combined weight of the pet and carrier may not exceed 40 pounds (18.14KG).
 The pet must remain in the carrier at all time, and be able to stand and turn around in the container.